manudavidos/ROOK/README.md

 **Version 1.0.2**

-This project was created by AUA students aiming to help the AUA community to use the AUA rooms more efficiently during the busy year times.
+This project was created by AUA students aiming to help the AUA community to use the AUA rooms more efficiently during the busy times of the year.

 ## Data Structure
 Currently, the data of the project is held in a JSON structure; in the future, we aim to move the data to the NoSQL database.